 Although Solace is not considered as open on Saturdays and Sundays, some providers offer limited services on weekends by appointment only.
 Contact us for more information.

-Psychotherapy is not required, however, encouraged as medications are just one piece of the mental-health pie.
+Psychotherapy is not required; however, encouraged as medications are just one piece of the mental-health pie.
 Therapy can help in multiple ways, and many report greater success with the combination of psychotherapy and medications.

-We believe that to maximize our client's well-being, psychotherapy should be incorporated into treatment.
-Providers often provide therapy and medication management in the same visit, however, your provider may discuss the need for additional, regular psychotherapy as a part of your treatment plan.
+We believe that to maximize our clients' well-being, psychotherapy should be incorporated into treatment.
+Providers often provide therapy and medication management in the same visit; however, your provider may discuss the need for additional, regular psychotherapy as a part of your treatment plan.
 We now offer individual psychotherapy.
 Please see accepted insurance updates.

 Treatment decisions are based on evidence-based practices.
 Solace prescribers follow prescribing principles that uphold evidence-based practice standards of treatment that promote client safety.
 We acknowledge that some patients may seek services at Solace that are already prescribed controlled substances.
 Each prescriber is responsible for his/her own actions, and continuation of controlled substances may not be indicated.
 If the tone of an appointment becomes inappropriate as a result, the suitability of the client-provider fit is reviewed.